 Ingeborg Hegeman is a wetland scientist and the vice president and principal of BSC’s Ecological Sciences Group.
 She has consulting experience in environmental science, wetlands assessment and impact analysis, regulatory permitting, stormwater management and municipal regulatory analysis, and public hearings.
 Ms. Hegeman teaches environmental impact analysis and regulation courses to state agencies and local and regional environmental interests.
 She currently serves on a local Conservation Commission.

 Heather Heimarck is the principal of HighMark Land Design, a Planning and Landscape Architecture firm collaborating with public and private clients to create living environments that are humanistically and environmentally balanced.
 Highmark Land Design (2000), is known for its creative and technical abilities and long term commitment to sustainable homes and communities.
-Heather is the former director of The Landscape Institute of the Arnold Arboretum of Harvard University and Boston Architectural College.
-Heather is currently teaches at Northeastern University in the College of Arts, Media and Design.
-Heather lectures on a wide range of topics including design principles, design history, and sustainable site development.
+Heather is an experienced educator with years of teaching on the undergraduate and graduate level.
+She is a popular lecturer for the Federated Garden Club’s Landscape Design program on a wide variety of design, technical skills, and history topics.